Breadcrumbs

-Australia has taken a traditional non creative route with taxis – we see the regular taxi sedans, station wagons, maxi taxis and sometimes there is the occasional limo taxi sighting.
-Other countries have taken it a step further and use taxis to showcase their culture and in some cases their sense of humour!
+Australia has taken a traditional non-creative route with taxis – we see the regular taxi sedans, station wagons, maxi taxis, and sometimes there is the occasional limo taxi sighting.
+Other countries have taken it a step further and use taxis to showcase their culture and, in some cases, their sense of humour!

-Most of us know the Tuk-tuks of Asia, but have you ever heard of the Llama taxi or a taxi for your dog (bike dog taxi)?
+Most of us know the tuk-tuks of Asia, but have you ever heard of the Llama taxi or a taxi for your dog (bike dog taxi)?
 Here is a look at some interesting taxis from around the world.

 Llama taxis

 If you happen to visit Peru anytime soon, you might have a chance to see a Llama Taxi!
 Llama taxis are promoted as a way for tourists to see Peru’s natural attractions.
-Please note that no llamas were harmed in the writing of this blog and I wholeheartedly support llama appreciation, not llama exploitation.
+Please note that no llamas were harmed in the writing of this blog, and I wholeheartedly support llama appreciation, not llama exploitation.

 Tuk Tuk’s

-A Tuk Tuk can be found all over the world, but it is the mainly preferred taxi in mostly developing Asian countries.
-A Tuk Tuk is a motorized rickshaw with three wheels.
+A tuk-tuk can be found all over the world, but it is the mainly preferred taxi in mostly developing Asian countries.
+A tuk-tuk is a motorized rickshaw with three wheels.
 If you get on a Tuk Tuk and a friend gets on a different one but is going to the same destination, hold on tight!
-The Tuk Tuks will often times race each other through the streets to see who can get there first.
+The tuk-tuks will oftentimes race each other through the streets to see who can get there first.

 Bike Taxis

-Bike Taxis are popular for small trips, and are human-powered with the driver pedaling.
-Again, they can be found all over the world, but are most popular in Bangkok, Thailand and Siem Reap, Cambodia.
+Bike Taxis are popular for small trips and are human-powered, with the driver pedaling.
+Again, they can be found all over the world but are most popular in Bangkok, Thailand and Siem Reap, Cambodia.

 There are normal bike taxis, and then there are bike taxis that are specially designed to carry a dog.
 This bike dog taxi can be found only in Boise, Idaho.
-For some reason the design hasn’t spread to the rest of the world… I wonder why?
+For some reason, the design hasn’t spread to the rest of the world… I wonder why?

 Ecocabs

-Ecocabs are a new trend in Dublin, featuring aerodynamic, three-wheeled rickshaws that are made from recycled material and have an electric engine that runs from battery power to help with uphill riding and switches off when not needed.
+Ecocabs are a new trend in Dublin, featuring aerodynamic, three-wheeled rickshaws that are made from recycled material and have an electric engine that runs on battery power to help with uphill riding and switches off when not needed.
 They are emission-free and also cost nothing to ride in.
 Corporate sponsors have covered the ecocabs with ads and provide the rides for free as a form of advertising.

 Pink Taxis